 I understand that nativism is partially a reaction to the larger fear of cultural colonialism—a real colonial strategy.
 In this context, the fear is that China is allowing mainland people to stream into Hong Kong in order to dilute and eventually eradicate “Hong Kong culture”—or as one Twitter user angrily told me, force Hongkongers to endure “mainlandised vulgarity.”

 Ironically, Hong Kong’s own brand of ethno-nationalism plays by the CCP’s rulebook, whose entire logic of governance rests on the naturalization of the notion that The Party = The State = The People.
 We should know there is no homogenous “Chinese People,” just as China does not have to be a one-party state and that these three elements of China do not all directly correspond to one another.
 To act as such is truly to have our (political) imaginations limited by the CCP.
-Importantly, it would overlook China’s many voices of dissent—including the recent environmental rights protests in Wuhan, JASIC labor rebellion, heavy industry labor revolts, ongoing national liberation struggles in Tibet and Xinjiang, and resurgent Marxist student uprisings.
+Importantly, it would overlook China’s many voices of dissent—including the recent environmental rights protests in Wuhan, JASIC incident, heavy industry labor revolts, ongoing liberation struggles in Tibet and Xinjiang, and resurgent Marxist student uprisings.

 The Hong Kong nativist logic of equating China’s party, state, and people in their protest messaging and tactics only props up the CCP’s self-given monolithic status and refuses what could be fruitful cross-border solidarity.
 The abuse of Mandarin-speaking dancing aunties may have accomplished a small neighborhood goal, but its broader impact is damaging because it feeds the nativist impulse that subtends the broader self-determination movement.